linsalrob/PhiSpy/README.txt

 For ease of use, you may wish to add the location of PhiSpy.py to your
 $PATH.

-TO TEST THE PROGRAM

-Change to the install location and run PhiSpy with an example genome:

-    % cd PhiSpy`
+TESTING PHISPY.PY

+Download the Streptococcus pyogenes M1 genome

+    curl -Lo Streptococcus_pyogenes_M1_GAS.gb https://bit.ly/37qFArb
+    PhiSpy.py -o Streptococcus.phages Streptococcus_pyogenes_M1_GAS.gb

+or to run it with the Streptococcus training set:

-    % python3 PhiSpy.py   -o output_directory -t data/trainSet_160490.61.txt tests/Streptococcus_pyogenes_M1_GAS.gb
+    PhiSpy.py -o Streptococcus.phages -t data/trainSet_160490.61.txt Streptococcus_pyogenes_M1_GAS.gb

-We use the GenBank format file for _Streptococcus pyogenes_ M1 GAS that we hvae provided in the tests/ directory, and we use the training set for _S. pyogenes_ M1 GAS that we have pre-calculated.
+This uses the GenBank format file for _Streptococcus pyogenes_ M1 GAS that we provide in the tests/ directory, and we use the training set for _S. pyogenes_ M1 GAS that we have pre-calculated.
 This quickly identifies the four prophages in this genome, runs the repeat finder on all of them, and outputs the answers.